DevOpsBootcamp/website/source/programming.rst

 .. ifnotslides::

-    In this pseudo-code we've specified written out the steps for reading the contents of a file to a string (text).
+    In this pseudo-code we've specified the steps for reading the contents of a file to a string (text).
 The function returns the contents of the file if the file exists and returns ``Null`` if the file does not exist.
 This type of return value is useful because when we use it we can